 Jackson is an ideal stopover to or from the US Gulf Coast, which is what I did.
 I spent a perfect 24 hours in Jackson Mississippi after visiting Ocean Springs Mississippi and on my way north to Nashville.

 Many of these Jackson MS places were recommended by a friend who lived there for many years.
-Having the insider scoop on places to go, see, eat, and stay was phenomenally useful and appreciated and I hope this article will likewise help you plan your perfect day in Jackson MS.
+Having an insider scoop on places to go, see, eat, and stay was phenomenally useful and appreciated and I hope this article will likewise help you plan your perfect day in Jackson MS.

 Fun Things to Do in Jackson Mississippi During a 24 Hour Visit